olivierots/Website-Deployment-Using-Terraform-AWS-Jenkins-Docker-Selenium-Capybara/README.md

 ## Technical stuff i've done to achieve this ##
 ```
-* installed rspec, capybara, selenium-webdriver using a dockerfile then containerized the website using nginx
+* installed rspec, capybara, selenium-webdriver using a dockerfile & used an nginx image which will host my website
 * created a docker-compose manifest & configured the below services / containers:
   - the website: configured the port it will serving on & start the website locally
   - Jenkins to build CI pipeline & run tests on every commit for quality releases